 The soil should have a neutral pH of between 6.0 and 7.0.
 Blue Star can also handle slightly poorer mediums that are chalky or stony.

 How to Plant Blue Star Flowers

 Blue Star seeds can be sown indoors or outside.
-For indoor seeds, you’ll want to initiate the process two or three months before you want to plant them.
-The seeds take between four and six weeks to germinate.
+If you sow them indoors, initiate the process two or three months before you plan to plant them.
+The seeds take four to six weeks to germinate.
 Maintain the seedlings at a temperature between 58 and 65ºF (14 to 18ºC).

 Plant the seedlings out once the final frost has passed in early spring.
 Any seeds sown outdoors must be protected from cold weather.